CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 These pseudo-operations are ignored by CLRX assembler.

+### .section

+Syntax: .section SECTIONNAME[, "FLAGS"[, @TYPE]]

+Go to specified section SECTIONNAME.
+If section doesn't exist assembler create it.
+Second optional argument set flags of the section.
+Can be from list:

+* `a` - allocatable section
+* `w` - writeable section in file
+* `x` - executable section

+Third optional argument set type of the section.
+Default section's type depends on the binary format.
+Type can be one of following type:

+* `progbits` - program data
+* `note` - informations about program or other things
+* `nobits` - doesn't contain data (only occupies space)

+### .size

+Syntax: .size SYMBOL, ABS-EXPR

+Set size of symbol SYMBOL.
+Currently, this feature of symbol is not used by the CLRX assembler.

+### .skip, .space

+Syntax: .skip SIZE-EXPR[, VALUE-EXPR]
+Syntax: .space SIZE-EXPR[, VALUE-EXPR]

+Likewise as `.fill`, this pseudo-operation emits value (but byte) many times.
+First expression determines how many values should to be emitted, second expression determines what byte value should to be stored.
+If second expression is not given then assembler stores 0's.

+### .string, .string16, .string32, .string64

+Syntax: .string STRING,....
+Syntax: .string16 STRING,....
+Syntax: .string32 STRING,....
+Syntax: .string64 STRING,....

+Emit ASCII string.
+This pseudo-operations adds the null-terminated character.
+If more than one string will be given then all given string will be concatenated.
+`.string16` emits string of 2-byte characters.
+`.string32` emits string of 4-byte characters.
+`.string64` emits string of 8-byte characters.
+Characters longer than 1 byte will be zero expanded.

 ### .text

 Go to `.text` section.
 If this section doesn't exist assembler create it.

+### .undef

+Syntax: .undef SYMBOL

+Undefine symbol.
+If symbol already doesn't exist then assembler warns about that.

+### .warning

+Syntax: .warning STRING

+Print warning message specified in first argument.

+### .weak

+Syntax: .weak SYMBOL,...

+Indicates that symbols will be a weak.
+Currently, unused feature of the symbol by the CLRX assembler.

 ### .word